sameersbn/docker-gitlab/README.md

   sameersbn/gitlab:7.0.0 app:rake gitlab:setup
 ```

+Append `force=yes` to the above command to skip the confirmation prompt.

 **NOTE: The above setup is performed only for the first run**.

 This will initialize the gitlab database.
 Now that the database is initialized, start the container normally.